JayPonda/Creative-logic/README.md

 # general-projects

-individual programs

-## python programs
+- This repo has programs with pure logic which does not contain any Ui if not necessary.

+### Push_pop

+- push_pop.java is the program for simulate the stack operation
+- it has method like push, pop etc.
+- tech-stack: `Java`

+### Find_words

-#### find_words.py is the program for finding word from matrix
+- find_words.py is the program for finding word from matrix

-- it's use human approach for the soluation
+- it's use human approach for the soluation (Regex is not used)
+- tech-stack: `Python`

+### Oop_with_python

-#### oop_with_python.py is the program for simulate the bank tranjection
+- oop_with_python.py is the program for simulate the bank tranjection
 - it has many methods like credit, debit, block money , unblock money etc.

-#### Tree(folder) has two programs Node.py and Tree.py
+- tech-stack: `Python`

+### Tree

->I am trying to implement the suggestion builder based on tree Structure. so i make two class Node and Tree
+- I am trying to create the word suggestion builder.
+- it is based on tree Structure.
+So, I make two classes, Node and Tree

-`Node.py`

-- this file has node class with three attributes title, isword (if that node is ending of word then True), child and various methods to support operation on them.
+- Node.py has node class with three attributes title, isword (if that node is ending of word then True), child and various methods to support operation on them.

-`Tree.py`

-- this file has node class with two attributes root, wordset and various methods to support operation on them.
+- Tree.py has node class with two attributes root, wordset and various methods to support operation on them.
-- here some methods based on nth child tree. and all methods are bit logical to understand but i provide all necessary test case so you can understand .
+- here some methods based on nth child tree. and all methods are bit logical to understand but i provide all necessary details case so you can understand .
+- tech-stack: `Python`

-> thanks to help me
+> thanks for helping me
->
 > https://www.geeksforgeeks.org/preorder-traversal-of-n-ary-tree-without-recursion/
 > https://stackoverflow.com/questions/71115301/convert-object-structure-of-n-child-tree-to-nested-list-in-python

-## java programs
+### Calculator

-#### push_pop.java is the program for simulate the stack operation
+- calculator.js is the program for simulating the basic accumulator based calculator

-- it has method like push, pop etc.
+- tech-stack: `JavaScript`

+### Client-server-program

+- this is a demonstration of client-server convertion with async JavaScript request with the use of XMLHttpRequest and php response.
+- test.html is working as frontend which sends request and receive response and render.
+- test.php is working as backend which receive request, perform validations and respond back to the client.
+- validatation.php is the file in which logic for the validation are written.
+- tech-stack: `HTML` , `JavaScript` and `PHP`